Great Expectations: Year Two

 The chase is on!
-About six months after your toddler masters walking, he or she will probably be running.
+About six months after your toddler masters walking, they will probably be running.
 Then the question is, can you keep up?

-Your child will really start to explore once he figures out he can go up!
-"Up" means climbing up stairs and climbing on the furniture -- and in some cases out of his crib -- so be prepared for an adventure.
-Your toddler will probably start climbing furniture and stairs (while holding the railing) some time during the second year, so keep an eye on her.
-Once your child gets close to climbing out of his crib, stop using the crib.
+Your child will really start to explore once they figure out they can go up!
+"Up" means climbing up stairs and climbing on the furniture -- and in some cases out of their crib -- so be prepared for an adventure.
+Your toddler will probably start climbing furniture and stairs (while holding the railing) some time during the second year, so keep an eye on them.
+Once your child gets close to climbing out of their crib, stop using the crib.

 Kicking a Ball

 Kicking a ball is a big step.
-Your toddler needs the coordination to kick, plus the ability to make the connection that if he kicks the ball, it will roll or bounce.
-Once your child discovers that balls bounce, he will probably throw toys, food, and other objects to see if they bounce, too.
+Your toddler needs the coordination to kick, plus the ability to make the connection that if they kick the ball, it will roll or bounce.
+Once your child discovers that balls bounce, they will probably throw toys, food, and other objects to see if they bounce, too.

 Scribbling and Eating